 Oksana is a commercial beekeeper and scientist with a special interest in honey bee health and queen breeding.
 She holds a Ph.D. in molecular phylogenetics from the University of Toronto, Department of Zoology.

-He also serves on advisory teams of the New Zealand Colony Loss Survey and the Bee Pathogen programmes that are coordinated by the Ministry of Primary Industries (MPI) that overviews the beekeeping sector in New Zealand.
+Oksana is a member of the Apiculture New Zealand Science and Research Focus Group and also serves on the advisory team of the Bee Pathogen programme that is coordinated by the Ministry of Primary Industries (MPI) that overviews the beekeeping sector in New Zealand.

 |Area:||South America||Phone:||(598) 24871616|

 |Title:||Ph.D||Institution:||Institute of Biological Research “Clemente Estable”|

 Karina is a microbiologist working on different pest and pathogens that affects honeybee health in Uruguay, mainly Nosema ceranae, RNA viruses and Paenibacillus larvae.

 She is working on different projects aimed to quantify colony losses in Uruguay; detect/quantify pest and pathogens; analyse the host-pathogen interaction and evaluate strategies to improve honeybee health through probiotics and nutrition.